connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 +++
 <!-- title = "Optimizing Low Hanging Fruit in `miniz_oxide`" -->

-I'm working on a large blog post investigating the performance characterstics of various PNG decoders across several programming languages.
+I'm working on a large blog post investigating the performance characteristics of various PNG decoders across several programming languages.
 A large part of this work is profiling and benchmarking them.

 The first decoder I'm looking at is [`image-rs/png`](https://crates.io/crates/png), which is the most downloaded PNG decoder in the rust ecosystem.